-We are looking for a more flexible method of deciding the quantity available for allocation to stop orders being part shipped when the reason is the allocation of inventory to orders not shipping until well into the future.
+We are looking for a more flexible method of deciding the quantity available for allocation.
+We need to stop orders from being partially shipped when the reason for unavailable inventory is the allocation of inventory to orders not shipping until well into the future.

 Do you have options/modules/add-ons/ideas about looking at the current stock and open purchase orders on a time line to assist in allocating inventory to orders on hand?

 When only a few items were involved, they could be handled (more or less) outside the system.
 As the number of items in this state increases and more web orders bypass human contact, keeping an eye on the problem has grown from an irritation to a headache.

 A - We have comprehensive solutions to deal with your issue.

 Regarding the available quantity, in Elliott we have two kinds:

 - Quantity Available: The definition of Qty-Avail = Qty-OH – Qty-Alloc

 - Excess Quantity: The definition of Excess-Qty = Qty-OH – Qty-Alloc + Qty-BO